Skip to content

 Ring Buffer & Log Replay

-Both middleware and standalone modes use an in-memory ring buffer to store recent events for fast dashboard queries.
+middleware mode uses an in-memory ring buffer to store recent events for fast dashboard queries.

 • Default capacity: 500,000 events (configurable via storage.maxBufferSize).